pyroll-project/pyroll-docs/docs/core/units/transport.md

 The hook {py:attr}`Transport.duration` is the most important property of a transport.
 It defines the temporal extent of the transport.
-An alternative way of defining the extent is a combination of the spacial extent {py:attr}`Transport.length` and the material flow velocity.
+An alternative way of defining the extent is a combination of the spatial extent {py:attr}`Transport.length` and the material flow velocity.

 ```python
 Transport(